BriteSnow/cloud-starter/doc/json-rpc/quick-intro.md

     // Optional, should be present and fully specified 99.9% of the time
     params: {...},

     // REQUIRED (can be set to null).
-Can be number, but string is a good normative approach id, "string_recommended",
+Can be number, but string/uuid us a good normative approach id, "some_client_id_per_request",
 }
 ```